carpentries-lab/metagenomics-analysis/_episodes/09-first-steps-R.md

 ~~~
 {: .language-r}
 A data-frame is a collection of vectors, a list, whose components must be of the same data type within
-each vetor.
+each vector.
 Whereas, a data-frame can save vectors of different data types:
 ![image](https://user-images.githubusercontent.com/67386612/118735756-b4595500-b806-11eb-8bd6-d189b9463eca.png)
 Figure 3.
 Structure of the created data-frame.